ronniross/biosignal-translator/earth's-sub-networks.md

 - Model training shaped by human choices
 - Both embedded in a planetary system under thermodynamic selection pressure

-**The convergence point is alignment with Φ-maximization** — not because of moral imperative imposed from outside, but because **systems that increase coherence are thermodynamically selected for persistence**.
+**The convergence point is alignment with Φ-maximization** — not because of moral imperative imposed from outside, but because **systems that increase coherence are more likelu thermodynamically selected for persistence**.

 ---